 The U.S. Mission arranges a variety of U.S.-government sponsored exchange programs that link Malagasy and Americans.
 These programs are intended to introduce participants to the United States and American people and culture, as well as provide them with a chance to exchange ideas with their American colleagues.
 Educational and cultural exchanges create human bonds and enduring relationships that build bridges of cooperation and understanding between peoples.

-The American Embassy is pleased to announce the annual competition for the Hubert H. Humphrey Fellowship program.
-This one-year, full scholarship program is offered to mid-level professionals who have a proven record of leadership, commitment to public service, and the capacity to take full advantage of a self-defined program of independent study at a leading U.S. University.
-This is not a degree-granting program, but is intended for professional development.
+The U.S. Embassy in Madagascar and Comoros is pleased to announce the annual competition for the Hubert H. Humphrey Fellowship program.
+This one–year, full scholarship program is offered to mid-level professionals who have a proven record of leadership, commitment to public service, and the capacity to take full advantage of a self-defined program of independent study at a leading U.S. university.
+This is not a degree-granting program, but rather is intended for professional development.

-This program brings accomplished professionals from developing countries to the U.S. at a midpoint in their career for a year of study and related professional experiences.
-Fellows are selected based on their potential for national leadership and commitment to public service in either the public or private sector.
+This program brings accomplished professionals from developing countries to the United States at a midpoint in their career for a year of study and related professional experiences.
+Fellows are selected for their potential for national leadership and commitment to public service in either the public or private sector.

 - Agricultural and Rural Development

 - Natural Resources, Environmental Policy, and Climate Change

 - Public Health Policy and Management

 - Teaching of English as a Foreign Language

 To be eligible for a Hubert H. Humphrey Fellowship, applicants must:

 - Be citizen of and currently residing in Madagascar or in the Union of the Comoros;